Central Europe's Countries and Geography

 Bern is steeped in history and cultural heritage.
 Its well-preserved medieval old town is an UNESCO World Heritage Site and attracts tourists from around the world.
 The city's architecture, including its iconic Zytglogge clock tower and Bern Cathedral (Bern Münster), reflects its rich history.

-Budapest is also the largest city of Hungary and situated on the banks of the Danube River.
-It is known for its stunning architecture, including the Buda Castle, Hungarian Parliament Building, and Chain Bridge.
-Budapest has a rich history dating back to Roman times and has served as the capital of Hungary since the unification of Buda and Pest in 1873.
+Budapest, the capital city, straddles the Danube River and is known for its stunning architecture, including the Buda Castle, Hungarian Parliament Building, and Chain Bridge.
 It is a major cultural and economic hub in Central Europe, attracting visitors with its thermal baths, historic landmarks, and thriving arts scene.

 Warsaw is the capital and largest city of Poland.
 It is one of region's key political, economic, and cultural centers.
-It has served as a capital since the late Middle Ages.
 Despite suffering significant damage during World War II, the rebuilt city is a vibrant metropolis known for its historic Old Town, cultural institutions, and business sector.